teo-tsirpanis/Farkle/designs/7.0/builder-api.md

 ## Group nesting

 While nesting groups has always been supported in all of GOLD Parser's and Farkle's grammar formats, declaring groups that can be nested within each other has not been supported in Farkle's builder API.
 We will add APIs for it in Farkle 7.

+## Improve setting productions

+Because nonterminals with no productions are not allowed, the `Nonterminal.Create` and `SetProductions` methods enforced at compile-time that at least one production is created, by accepting one production and then a `params` array of productions.
+While it offers some safety, it is a bit weird and in Farkle 7 the methods will be changed to just a `params` array of productions (and an `IEnumerable`).
+Passing an empty array to these methods could be detected by an analyzer.

+Also the behavior of `SetProductions` will be changed to throw if called more than once on the same nonterminal, instead of ignoring subsequent calls.

 [^any]: In Farkle 6 `.` matches any character that is not matched by any other at the present DFA state.
 This effectively gives `.` lower precedence than other patterns, which is something unusual for regexes.